lacikawiz/svelte-nStore/README.md

 I created this little module when refactoring a current project.
 But it's a very general purpose one, so I'm sharing it.

 Stores in Svelte are great but are missing a couple of points:
-- Getting the current value, when not subscribed to a store is a pain in the rear (and there are legitimate cases when it's needed)
+- Getting the current value, when not subscribed to a store is not effective [see notes for `get(myStore)` in the Svelte API doc](https://svelte.dev/docs#get)
-- Creating computer/dependent stores is a bit cumbersome
+- Creating computer/dependent stores is a bit cumbersome (It uses an array to list the dependencies, which then passed to the calculation function which has to know the exact sequence of stores in the array.
+It's simple for a few dependencies but gets ugly when there are more than 5 dependencies)

 So, I created a general purpose store which is a replacement for the `writable` store in `svelte/store`.
 Fullfils the [Svelte store contract](https://svelte.dev/docs#Store_contract) and has additional features for the above two points.